Lin Chong

+An illustration of nine of the 108 Heroes by Utagawa Kuniyoshi.
+Clockwise from top: Song Jiang, Wu Yong, Dong Ping, Guan Sheng, Li Kui, Zhang Qing, Huyan Zhuo, Qin Ming, and Lin Chong.

-Lin Chong is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "Panther Head", he ranks sixth among the 36 Heavenly Spirits.
-In some folk tales derived from the novel, he is said to have learnt martial arts from Zhou Tong, who purportedly trained the Song dynasty general Yue Fei in archery.
+Lin Chong is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Panther Head", he ranks sixth among the 108 Heroes.
+In some folktales derived from the novel, he is said to have learnt martial arts from Zhou Tong, who purportedly trained the Song dynasty general Yue Fei in archery.

 Background

-Lin Chong resembles Zhang Fei, a general of the Three Kingdoms era, in appearance.
-Over six chi tall, he has piercing eyes and a head like that of a panther, which earns him the nickname "Panther Head".
-He is a martial arts instructor of the Imperial Guards in Dongjing (東京; present-day Kaifeng, Henan), the imperial capital of the Song dynasty.
+Lin Chong is first mentioned in the novel as the martial arts instructor of the 800,000-strong imperial guards in Dongjing (東京; present-day Kaifeng, Henan), the capital of the Song dynasty.
+Described as resembling Zhang Fei in his appearance, he stands at a height of over six chi, with piercing eyes and a head like a panther's, hence he is nicknamed "Panther Head".